Easter Leave Hack: 10 Days Using Only 3

 State-by-State Public Holiday Differences

 Not every state treats Easter the same.
-Here's what you need to know:
+The key differences are below:

 | Holiday | States where it's a PH | Notes |